 Information on when and where to appeal is included in the first instance decision issued by the Asylum Service.

-Following the amendments to the Refugee Law of October 2020, the Asylum Service currently issues a rejection and return decisions in the same document.
-For cases examined under the regular procedure, a returns decision is automatically suspended once an appeal is submitted.[76]
-However, appeals relating to cases examined in the accelerated procedure, subsequent applications, decisions that determine the asylum application unfounded or inadmissible, and decisions related to explicit or implicit withdrawal, do not have automatic suspensive effect.
-A separate application must be submitted to the IPAC requesting the right to remain pending the examination of the appeal.
-This procedure was not provided for in the procedural rules and there was no available application form or given process aside from jurisprudence which holds that the right to remain must be requested within the given deadline for the submission of the appeal.
-In 2022, the new amended procedural rules provide that such an application must be submitted at the same time as the appeal, or at least, within the given deadline for the submission of the appeal, which is 15 days.[77]
-However, very few if any applicants or their lawyers submit such an application and it is still unclear what the consequences of late submission would be and if it would lead to automatic rejection of the application.[78]
-The Court’s procedural rules also now include the application form to be used for the right to remain, which is an ex parte application.[79]
-However, there is no information provision at the IPAC regarding the need to submit the right to remain application alongside the appeal and although the requirement to make such an application is included in the first-instance decision issued by the Asylum Service, applicants are not adequately informed.[80]
+In 2022, the new amended procedural rules provide that an application for the right to remain must be submitted at the same time as the appeal, or at least, within the given deadline for the submission of the appeal, which is 15 days.[81]
+However, very few applicants or their lawyers submit such an application and it is still unclear what the consequences of late submission would be and if it would lead to automatic rejection of the application.[82]
+The Court’s procedural rules also now include the application form to be used for the right to remain which is an ex parte application.[83]
+However, there is no information provision at the IPAC regarding the need to submit the right to remain application alongside the appeal and although the requirement to make such an application is included in the first-instance decision issued by the Asylum Service, applicants are not adequately informed.[84]
 Furthermore, the form is not readily available at the counter of the Registry of the IPAC, although according to the Court it can be obtained following request by the applicants.

 All negative decisions issued by the IPAC can be appealed before the Court of Appeals within 14 days.
 The onward appeal before the Court of Appeals examines only points of law and does not have suspensive effect.
 Moreover, this remedy is not communicated in the decision that rejects the appeal before the IPAC.

-There have been opposing opinions within the IPAC, on whether it is in the Court’s jurisdiction to take certain procedural steps that the Asylum Service should have taken, such as referrals for physical or mental health examinations, in cases with claims of torture or violence, so that the Court can carry out an ex nunc examination of the case.[83]
-In a 2023 case, the judge made a referral to a psychologist for assessment of a claim of violence.
-However, the legal representative of the state submitted an application/ certiorari before the Supreme Court, which led to the referral being quashed as the Supreme Court decided that the IPAC had acted beyond its jurisdiction.[84]
-The Supreme Court decision was appealed before the second instance procedure of the Supreme Court which upheld the first instance decision confirming that the IPAC does not have such jurisdiction.[85]
-Following these decisions where the IPAC finds substantial procedural errors it is obliged to annul the first instance decision and order a review by the Asylum Service.
+There have been opposing opinions within the IPAC, on whether it is in the Court’s jurisdiction to take certain procedural steps that the Asylum Service should have taken, such as referrals for physical or mental health examinations, in cases with claims of torture or violence, so that the Court can carry out an ex nunc examination of the case.[89]
+In a 2023 case the judge made a referral to a psychologist for assessment of a claim of violence.
+However the legal representative of the state submitted an application/ certiorari before the Supreme Court, which led to the referral being quashed as the Supreme Court decided that the IPAC had acted beyond its jurisdiction.[90]
+The Supreme Court decision was appealed before the second instance procedure of the Supreme Court which upheld the first instance decision confirming that the IPAC does not have such jurisdiction.[91]
+Following these decisions, where the IPAC finds substantial procedural errors it is obliged to annul the first instance decision and order a review by the Asylum Service.

-In 2023, the IPAC issued 14 decisions granting refugee status, 5 decisions granting subsidiary protection, and 23 decisions ordering review.[86]
+In 2023, the IPAC issued 14 decisions granting refugee status, 5 decisions granting subsidiary protection, and 23 decisions ordering review.
+In 2024, the IPAC issued 25 decisions granting refugee status, 4 decisions granting subsidiary protection, and 40 decisions ordering review.[93]

 Procedure